Using the Fibonacci Expansion Tool Efficiently

-The whole Elliott Waves theory is based on the Fibonacci levels and sequences and it is not possible to count wave or to trade with Elliott if no Fibonacci levels are involved.
-Trading platforms acknowledged this and they are all offering all kinds of Fibonacci tools for the everyday trader to use.
+The whole of Elliott Waves theory is based on Fibonacci levels and sequences, and it is not possible to count waves or to trade with Elliott if no Fibonacci levels are involved.
+Trading platforms acknowledge this and they all offer all kinds of Fibonacci tools for the everyday trader to use.

-The most popular one by far is the Fibonacci Retracement tool as it is allowing traders to look at the exact retracement level a market reaches and based on that level, future patterns can be identified.
-In Elliott Waves theory, the Fibonacci Retracement tool has great application when interpreting the 2nd and the 4th waves in an impulsive wave, as well as the overall a-b-c corrective structure that follows a five-waves impulsive move.
+The most popular one by far is the Fibonacci Retracement tool, as it allows traders to look at the exact retracement level a market reaches, and based on that level, future patterns can be identified.
+In Elliott Waves theory, the Fibonacci Retracement tool has great application when interpreting the second and the fourth waves in an impulsive wave, as well as the overall a-b-c corrective structure that follows a five-wave impulsive move.

-Fibonacci Expansion is another technical analysis tool used in strong relation with Elliott Waves theory as, like mentioned in the previous articles dedicate to this trading theory, in a five-waves structure, at least one wave needs to be extended.
-This extension can be effectively calculated with this Fibonacci Expansion tool and offers both a target for the opening trades, as well as the right labeling.
+Fibonacci Expansion is another technical analysis tool used in close relation with Elliott Waves theory because, as mentioned in the previous articles dedicate to this trading theory, in a five-wave structure, at least one wave needs to be extended.
+This extension can be effectively calculated with this Fibonacci Expansion tool, which offers both a target for the opening trades, and the correct labelling.

-These three Fibonacci trading tools are the only ones that are used together with the Elliott waves theory and are offered by the MetaTrader 4 trading platform as well.
-On top of them, Fibonacci Fans and Arcs tools are also present, but they have applications and interpretations in other areas.
+These three Fibonacci trading tools are the only ones that are used together with the Elliott waves theory, and are also offered by the MetaTrader 4 trading platform.
+On top of them, Fibonacci Fans and Arcs tools also exist, but they have applications and interpretations in other areas.

 Searching for the Extended Wave

-Because any impulsive wave or a five-waves structure is mandatory to have at least one extended wave, traders are struggling to find it in order to position for the move that is about to come.
-Everyone wants to ride the extended wave as it is one wave that appeals to the overall trading motivation: quick profits as fast as possible.
+Because for any impulsive wave or five-wave structure it is mandatory to have at least one extended wave, traders struggle to find it in order to position for the move that is about to come.
+Everyone wants to ride the extended wave, as it is one wave that appeals to the overall trading motivation: quick profits as fast as possible.
 The extended wave can offer that, and much more.

 Finding the extended wave is not an easy task, though.
-It requires a lot of knowledge and correct market interpretation for the moves prior to the extended wave and, moreover, attention to details.
+It requires a lot of knowledge and correct market interpretation of the moves prior to the extended wave and, moreover, meticulous attention to detail.

-Assuming a trader believes an extended wave in a five-waves sequence is forming, there are several things to do in order to find out the target for the move to follow.
-The key to correct market interpretation comes from the Fibonacci Expansion tool.
+Assuming a trader believes an extended wave in a five-wave sequence is forming, there are several things to do in order to find out the target for the move to follow.
+The key to correct market interpretation comes with the Fibonacci Expansion tool.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|